leon-luna-ray/emoji-express/README.md

 A mood tracking app using emojis.
 The app will let the user click on how they're feeling and store a record of each emoji.

-This project is currently being refactored as a MERN stack application.
+This is a full-stack MERN application with user authentication.
+Users can create an account to store and view their posts from anywhere.

 [🚀 https://emoji-express.fly.dev/](https://emoji-express.fly.dev/)